AliceO2Group/QualityControl/README.md

 [Data Processing Layer](https://github.com/AliceO2Group/AliceO2/blob/dev/Framework/Core/README.md) is a software framework developed as a part of O2 project.
 It structurizes the computing into units called _Data Processors_ - processes that communicate with each other via messages.
 DPL takes care of generating and running the processing topology out of user declaration code, serializing and deserializing messages, providing the data processors with all the anticipated messages for a given timestamp and much more.
 Each piece of data is characterized by its `DataHeader`, which consists (among others) of `dataOrigin`, `dataDescription` and `SubSpecification` - for example `{"MFT", "TRACKS", 0}`.

+An example of a workflow definition which describes the processing steps (_Data Processors_), their inputs and their outputs can be seen in [runBasic.cxx](https://github.com/AliceO2Group/QualityControl/blob/master/Framework/runBasic.cxx).
+In the QC we define the workflows in files whose names are prefixed with `run`.

 <!--

 THIS IS OLD STUFF BELOW